FAQS

 Can I get college credit?

 Yes…you can explore the world and receive college credit during your gap year!
-Through our unique partnership with Portland State University (PSU), CDE students are able to earn up to 18 quarter credits during a gap semester, and up to 36 quarter credits for the Latitudes Year program.
+CDE students are able to earn up to 12 semester credits during a gap semester, and up to 24 semester credits for the Latitudes Year program.
+Our Institution of Record is the University of Montana.

 Can I use my financial aid?